-- types of childcare used

-- reasons for using childcare

-- · factors influencing choice of childcare

-- · difficulties accessing childcare

-- number of families eligible for early education funding for 2 year olds

-- number of families accessing early education funding for 3 and 4 year olds

-- number of families purchasing additional hours in excess of early education funding entitlement
+- types of childcare used - · reasons for using childcare - factors influencing choice of childcare - difficulties present in accessing childcare - number of families eligible for early education funding for 2 year olds - number of families accessing early education funding for 3 and 4 year olds - number of families purchasing additional hours in excess of early education funding entitlement - other comments.

-- · comments.

-Consultation with families
+Consultation with Families

-An online survey was shared via the Kingston Council homepage on the website, the Local Offer website and promoted by targeting local area social media groups.
-The Kingston press office was not able to run a planned press release due to local strike action.
+The online survey was shared via the Richmond Council homepage on the website, the Local Offer website and promoted by targeting local area social media groups.
+Planned press releases did not go ahead due to local strike action.

-In addition to the main survey, we worked in partnership with a local voluntary sector group to provide wider opportunities for families of children with SEND to express their views.
-This activity was carried out by promoting the survey via voluntary sector groups and through historically well attended forums.
+In addition to the main survey, we worked in partnership with a local voluntary sector group to provide a wider opportunity for families of children with SEND to express their views.
+This activity was carried out by promoting the survey via voluntary sector groups and through historically well attended open forums.

-A total of 38 responses were received from families with children aged from 0 to 18 years old, including children with SEND (5%).
-Key findings were:
+A total of 53 responses were received from families with children aged 0 to 18 years old, including children with SEND (10%).

+Key findings were that:

-- most common types of child care used are: - full day care (37%) - childminders (34%) - grandparents (26%) - childcare is used to enable parents to work - quality of care provided and convenience of location are the strongest influences when choosing a child care provider - 66% of parents and carers stated that they found affordability to be an issue when accessing child care - none of the families responding to the survey reported eligibility for 2 year old Early Education Funding - of the 13 families accessing 3 and 4 year old funding, 18% reported accessing just the free entitlement, whilst 29% stated that they purchase additional hours and services.
-Additional hours purchased ranges from 5 to 30 hours a week.
+- full day care is the most commonly used type of child care (38%) - childcare is used so that: - parents can work (83%) - children can socialise (55%) - under-5s can experience learning opportunities (36%) - quality of care, convenience of location, quality of resources and equipment, and flexibility are identified as the strongest influences when choosing a childcare provider - 60% of respondents found affordability an issue to accessing child care.
+42% found flexibility and availability to be difficulties when accessing child care - none of the respondents reported eligibility for 2 year old Early Education Funding - twenty two respondents reported eligibility for 3 and 4 year old funding.
+Of these families 34% purchase additional hours and services.
+Additional hours purchased range from eight to 45 hours a week.

-Families were given the opportunity to provide comments on their experiences finding and accessing suitable child care.
-Thirty eight per cent of the additional comments received reflected concerns relating to the affordability of child care.
+Families were given the opportunity to provide comments on their experiences finding and accessing suitable childcare.
+Of the comments submitted concerns were noted relating to the affordability of childcare.
+Flexibility of childcare (including out of school provision) was reported as limited.
+Other comments stated a difficulty in finding completely free 3 and 4 year old funded places.